RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

 For each parameter, mcse is Monte Carlo standard error, n_eff is a crude measure of effective sample size, and Rhat is the potential scale reduction factor on split chains (at convergence Rhat=1).
 ```

-We therefore find that there is very little difference between the model with a very vague *prior* and the one based on a preliminary study.
+We therefore find that there is very little difference between the model with a very vague prior and the one based on a preliminary study.
 In both cases, the new data provide a lot of information compared to our prior knowledge.
-On the other hand, in the third model, which uses a solid study with 10,000 individuals as a *prior*, the *a posteriori* distribution of the parameter is at 30 g/mm (vs. 50 g/mm for the other two), because in this case, our prior knowledge was very strong.
+On the other hand, in the third model, which uses a solid study with 10,000 individuals as a prior, the posterior distribution of the parameter is at 30 g/mm (vs. 50 g/mm for the other two), because in this case, our prior knowledge was very strong.
 Even if our study on hundreds of penguins finds a higher value, our knowledge about penguins changes little.

 This is the full power of the Bayesian approach.
 It encapsulates our process of updating knowledge.
 If we have little or no information about the phenomenon before starting, the analysis lets the data speak.
 But if our knowledge was solid, it will be difficult to shake.

-I always like to think of the Bayesian approach with informative *priors* as a permanent meta-analysis.
+I always like to think of the Bayesian approach with informative priors as a permanent meta-analysis.
 Each study moves the synthesis of our knowledge.
-Proportionately to the amount of information known before and that provided by the new data.
+Proportionately to the amount of information known before and provided by the new data.

-## Weakly informative *priors*
+## Weakly informative priors

-Although at first glance non-informative *priors* are attractive due to their appearance of objectivity, they are rarely the most appropriate.
+Although at first glance non-informative priors are attractive due to their appearance of objectivity, they are rarely the most appropriate.

 First of all, from a technical point of view, they make the task of our MCMC very complex, since the latter must explore essentially from -Inf to +Inf for each of the parameters.
 Also, they are not very realistic, since we know that it is not as likely to have a slope of 0 g/mm as one of 50 g/mm or one of 5,000,000 g/mm.
 Just by the range of weight and wing length of a penguin, we know that this is not possible.

-There is therefore a compromise, which is becoming increasingly popular, for cases where we do not have precise information like a preliminary study, but still have an idea of the order of magnitude of the possibilities: weakly informative *priors*.
+There is therefore a compromise, which is becoming increasingly popular, for cases where we do not have precise information like a preliminary study, but still have an idea of the order of magnitude of the possibilities: weakly informative priors.
 To facilitate their understanding, these are often based on standardized data (i.e., centered and scaled) and are therefore expressed in terms of standard deviation.

 This is the strategy used by `stan_glm`.
-Unless otherwise specified (as above), the latter places a weak *prior* on your slopes, based on a normal distribution, with a mean of 0 and a standard deviation of 2.5, after having standardized your data.
+Unless otherwise specified (as above), the latter places a weak prior on your slopes, based on a normal distribution, with a mean of 0 and a standard deviation of 2.5, after having standardized your data.
 So, before starting the fit, the model assumes that there is a 95% chance that the slope (on the standardized scale) will be between -5 and +5 standard deviations of Y for one standard deviation of X. This seemingly "ordinary" number is in fact extremely high.

 For example, the standardized effect size of Cohen's D, which is precisely in standard deviations of Y for a change of one standard deviation of X, is interpreted as a small effect around 0.1, a large effect around 0.8, and a huge effect around 2.
 This strategy therefore constrains the parameters within reasonable value ranges, while leaving ample freedom for the data to express themselves.